City of New Orleans (song)

 "City of New Orleans" is a country folk song written by Steve Goodman (and first recorded for Goodman's self-titled 1971 album), describing a train ride from Chicago to New Orleans on the Illinois Central Railroad's City of New Orleans in bittersweet and nostalgic terms.

 Goodman got the idea while traveling on the Illinois Central line for a visit to his wife's family.
 The song has been recorded by numerous artists in the United States, including two major hit versions: first by Arlo Guthrie in 1972, and later by Willie Nelson in 1984.
-In Europe, the melody has most often been used for original lyrics rather than translations of Goodman's.
+Goodman posthumously won the songwriting Grammy Award for Nelson's version.
+In Europe, his melody has most often been used with original foreign language lyrics, rather than translations of Goodman's lyrics.

 An article in the September 2017 issue of Trains magazine chronicles the writing and recording of the song and includes a biographical sketch of Steve Goodman.

 Arlo Guthrie version

-While at the Quiet Knight bar in Chicago, Goodman saw Arlo Guthrie, and asked to be allowed to play a song for him.
+While at the bar of the Quiet Knight in Chicago, Goodman saw Arlo Guthrie, and asked to be allowed to play a song for him.
 Guthrie grudgingly agreed, on the condition that if Goodman bought him a beer, Guthrie would listen to him play for as long as it took to drink the beer.
 Goodman played "City of New Orleans", which Guthrie liked enough that he asked to record it.
-The song was a hit for Guthrie on his 1972 album Hobo's Lullaby, reaching #4 on the Billboard Easy Listening chart and #18 on the Hot 100 chart; it would prove to be Guthrie's only top-40 hit and one of only two he would have on the Hot 100 (the other was a severely shortened and rearranged version of his magnum opus "Alice's Restaurant", which hit #97).
+The song was a hit for Guthrie on his 1972 album Hobo's Lullaby, reaching #4 on the Billboard Easy Listening chart and #18 on the Hot 100; it would prove to be Guthrie's only top-40 hit and one of only two he would have on the Hot 100 (the other was a severely shortened and rearranged version of his magnum opus, "Alice's Restaurant", which hit #97).
 In New Zealand, "City of New Orleans" spent two weeks at number one, charting throughout the winter of 1973.

+Guthrie's version of "The City of New Orleans" was inducted into the Grammy Hall of Fame in 2017.